mikeham98/chat-bot/README.md

 - There are no hooks in this project because where I would end up implementing them I would also need to add other logic within the component.
 Therefore would essentially be creating functions on render/update like the above comment
 - I have avoided creating lambda functions within render methods where possible and have used bind(this) in the constructor to improve performance
+- I haven't fully tested SideBar.jsx as it would take a very long time due to the nature of the component